Global well posedness for a two-fluid model: Global Weak Solutions in 3D Case

 \section{Global Weak Solutions in 3D Case}

 In this section we prove Theorem \ref{3dMain1}.
 The proof is similar to the incompressible Navier-Stokes equations.
-Again, we consider the frequency cut off system in previous section \eqref{approxi_ver2}.
-And \eqref{approxi_ver2} has a unique solution $ (v_-^k,v_+^k,E^k,B^k)\in C(0,\infty;L^2) $.
-According to the energy estimate, we know that $ (v_-^k,v_+^k,E^k,B^k) $ is bounded in
+Again, we consider the frequency cut off system in previous section \eqref{approxi_ver2} and {}{use the Aubin-Lions-Simon Lemma (see for example \cite{SIMON} and \cite{Teman}) to prove that the solutions of cut off system converges to a weak solution of the original system}.
+We know \eqref{approxi_ver2} has a unique solution $ (v_-^k,v_+^k,E^k,B^k)\in C([0,\infty);L^2) $.
+According to the energy estimate, $ (v_-^k,v_+^k,E^k,B^k) $ is bounded in